b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-Now let's run the experiment, let's say `100_000` times and see how many times we will fail to reject $H_{0}$.
+Now let's run the experiment, let's say `100_000` times, and see how many times we will fail to reject $H_{0}$.
 For that we will need the following helper functions

 ```jl
 s = """